EdTech

 Fact #1: Educational video games aren’t going anywhere.

-Video games in general are ubiquitious, with one study by Pew Research showing that almost all teens, no matter their age, gender, or socioeconomic status, play video games.
+Video games are ubiquitious, with one study by Pew Research showing that almost all teens, no matter their age, gender, or socioeconomic status, play video games.
 Teachers know this, and many are already looking for ways to incorporate video games into their lessons.

 Fact #2: Games can get students reading above grade level.